sciZer0/newdiscoveries/a/README.md

 In other words:

-<b>Force is the process of pushing an object in a certain direction.</b>
+<b>Force is a process of pushing an object in a certain direction.</b>

 <p align="center">
   <img src="/assets/images/9.png"/><br>